scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_mibitof.rst

 To run the notebook locally, create a conda environment as *conda env create -f environment.yml* using this `environment.yml <https://github.com/scverse/squidpy_notebooks/blob/main/environment.yml>`_.

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-32
+GENERATED FROM PYTHON SOURCE LINES 22-30

 .. code-block:: default

-    import scanpy as sc
     import squidpy as sq

     import numpy as np